techmakerai/Google-Gemini-Powered-Voice-Chatbot/README.md

 Please watch this YouTube video tutorial to learn more about this code:
 https://youtu.be/tXiIxjyaEtk

-You will need to install the following packages on your computer to run this code:
+Before you can run this code on your computer, you will need to install the following packages:

 ```console
 pip install -q -U google-generativeai